Not 5 years, Today!, there is an update!

 “Zero-waste fashion design” poses an interesting design challenge to eliminating waste.
 For example by designing-out material waste in the garment right from the beginning.

 Even retailers are saying “one man’s trash is another man’s treasure”.
 Major retailers are beginning to look for reuse/re-coup solutions.
+Can Mycelium in the Textile Industry solve some of these problems?

 From: The Telegraph………………..Published: 18 June 2018